 A Thursday-night reception kicks off the three-day fair.
 Highlights of the weekend include Printed Matter executive director James Jenkin’s talk about tips and trends in artists’ book publishing on Saturday, and an open house at the Walker’s library showcasing the lauded Rosemary Furtak Collection.
 Copresented by the Walker Art Center and Printed Matter, Inc.

 Browse, buy, and mingle with with James Jenkin and Shannon Michael Cain from Printed Matter and other like-minded types from across the bookish-to-artsy spectrum.
 Cash bar.

 September 13–15: Thursday, 5–9 pm, Friday and Saturday, 11 am–6 pm

-Join special guests from Printed Matter, who host a pop-up shop preview of the NY Art Book Fair.
+Join Shannon Michael Cane, curator of fairs and editions, and other special guests from Printed Matter, who host a pop-up shop preview of the NY Art Book Fair.
 All selections are available for browsing and purchase.

 Saturday, September 15, 11 am–5 pm

 Scheduled events include a mini-fair featuring Little Brown Mushroom, Location Books, and other local artists, collectives, and independent publishers; an open studio with demonstrations of book arts techniques; hands-on activities, and more.